 2) Learn More

 Learning happens every day, but that doesn’t mean your kids can’t make a New Year’s resolution to learn more.
 Whether they want to learn about another culture, learn a new sport or activity, make the honor roll, or improve in a subject, your kids will love choosing their own learning goals.
-At the end of the year, be sure to give your kids certificates or pins in honor of their achievements.
+At the end of the year, be sure to give your kids certificates or award pins in honor of their achievements.

 This elementary student New Year’s resolution can be done classroom-wide or school-wide.
 Promote friendship by encouraging your kids to stand up to bullies and help their fellow students.
 Post pledge murals in each classroom for kids to sign, and give everyone buttons with an anti-bully message.